AI Implementation over Personal Computer

 Create a folder named

-and add your training images and corresponding text prompts.
+train_dataand add your training images and corresponding text prompts.

 Fine-Tune the Model: